Welcome to the most complete guide to the best landmarks in Madrid.

 Since November 2021, Plaza de España is greener and more accessible.

-It has been pedestrianized to allow the connection with the best Madrid tourist attractions such as Plaza de Oriente, Royal Palace, Almudena Cathedral, the Sabatini and Campo del Moro Gardens, and Madrid Río, among others.
+It has been pedestrianized to allow the connection with the best Madrid landmarks such as Plaza de Oriente, Royal Palace, Almudena Cathedral, the Sabatini and Campo del Moro Gardens, and Madrid Río, among others.

 Templo de Debod